-A post void transaction represents the reversal of a POS transaction that was previously processed.
-For several business reasons and in unusual cases, it can be necessary to cancel an entire POS transaction, for example, if a POS sale has been completed but the customer is not able to pay, or a goods movement was booked by mistake.
+Post void transactions represent the reversal of a POS transaction that was previously processed.
+For several business reasons an in unusual cases, it can be necessary to cancel an entire POS transaction, for example, if a POS sale has been completed but the customer is not able to pay, or a goods movement was booked by mistake.
+A post void transaction is a reversal transaction in order to reverse another, earlier transaction.